saymrwulf/llm-playground/notes.md

-2022-01-07T07:10:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2022-01-08T22:10:00 - Minor doc updates: linking to article on quantization (llm-playground) 2022-01-08T03:22:00 - Minor doc updates: linking to article on quantization (llm-playground)
+2022-01-07T07:10:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2022-01-08T22:10:00 - Minor doc updates: linking to article on quantization (llm-playground) 2022-01-08T03:22:00 - Minor doc updates: linking to article on quantization (llm-playground) 2022-01-08T08:09:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)